Radical (chemistry): Addition to alkenes

-In free-radical additions, a radical adds to a spin-paired substrate.
-When applied to organic compounds, the reaction usually entails addition to an alkene.
+In free-radical additions, a radical adds to an alkene.
 This addition generates a new radical, which can add to yet another alkene, etc. This behavior underpins radical polymerization, technology that produces many plastics.
+When they add to unsaturated substrates, e.g. alkenes, a chain reactions ensue, leading to polymerization.
+The overall process can usually be divided into three distinct processes.
+These are initiation, propagation, and termination.